flutter/website/src/docs/codelabs/explicit-animations.md

   `AnimationController`
-  abstracts away the the work of interpolation, allowing you to reason about and create an animation in terms of its duration, and the starting and ending values of the property that you are animating:
+  abstracts away the work of interpolation, allowing you to reason about and create an animation in terms of its duration, and the starting and ending values of the property that you are animating: